-Steve serves on the Board of Trustees of the Legal Aid Society of Washington, DC, and the Board of Directors for the Washington Lawyers Committee for Civil Rights and Urban Affairs.
+Steve serves on the Board of Trustees of the Legal Aid Society of Washington, DC, and previously served on the Board of Directors for the Washington Lawyers Committee for Civil Rights and Urban Affairs.
 He is a member of the International Association of Defense Counsel and the Defense Research Institute.

 Admitted to Practice

 , US Supreme Court; US District Court for District of Columbia; US Court of Appeals for the District of Columbia Circuit Awards

 , Named a “Life Sciences Star” for products liability litigation and government investigations by LMG Life Sciences